-- Didn’t – and don’t – you know that whoever you present yourselves to as slaves for obedience, you are slaves to him who you obey?
-(Whether of sin into death or obedience into righteousness.)
+- Don’t you *know that whoever you present yourselves to as slaves for obedience, you are slaves to him who you obey?
+(Whether of sin into death or of obedience into righteousness.)

-- But grace be to God that though formerly being slaves of sin, you are now obedient from the heart to the pattern of teaching which was handed over to you,
+- But grace be to God because while you were formerly slaves of sin, yet you became obedient from the heart to the pattern of teaching to which you were delivered,

-- and having being freed from sin, you were enslaved to righteousness.
+- and having been freed from sin, you were enslaved to righteousness.

 - I speak in human terms because of the weakness of your flesh.
 For just as you presented your parts as slaves to impurity and lawlessness resulting in more lawlessness, so now present your parts as slaves to righteousness leading into becoming holy.

 - For when you were slaves of sin, you were free from righteousness.

 - Therefore, what fruit did you have then on account of the things about which you’re now ashamed?
 For the end of those things is death.